Geonovum/ogc-api-testbed/docs/docs/howto/howto_platform.md

 # HOWTO Platform

-Describes how to setup your own instance of the OGC API Testbed.
+Describes how to setup your own instance of the OGC API Testbed platform.
 As a working example the OGC API Sandbox (Playground) instance is presented step-by-step.

 ## 1. Ubuntu Server